Entwicklungsburo-Stresing/EBST_CAM/README.md

 ```

 ### Installing driver and escam
 Use a .deb from [release](https://github.com/Entwicklungsburo-Stresing/EBST_CAM/releases) or create your own.
+The released debian packages are built for the current Ubuntu LTS version.
 Before running the script `create_escam_deb.sh` you need to compile escam.
 ```
 cd escam_deb
 ./create_escam_deb.sh